 It’s a dotted, dashed, curvy, swervy line that vanishes and appears elsewhere, far away.
-You wonder how you arrived and if you’re in a Richard Feynman experiment proving simultaneous location.
+You wonder if you’re in a Richard Feynman experiment proving simultaneous location.

-I was born and raised in Michigan, went east for college, and worked in Massachusetts government.
-I dashed to California for business school, where I met my husband, my perfect opposite (he stays put) and inimitable playmate.
+I was born and raised in Michigan, went to Harvard college, and worked in government.
+I dashed to California for business school, where I met my husband, my perfect opposite and inimitable playmate.
 We were young and serious.
 I worked in consulting, he in investing.

-Then I felt the call of the universe—a deep, aching longing for a tree-edged horizon.
-Endless space.
+Then I felt the call of the universe—a deep, aching for a tree-edged horizon.

-I quit my job and put heel to toe across the U.S. on the Appalachian Trail.
+I quit McKinsey and put heel to toe across the U.S. on the Appalachian Trail.
 My husband stayed put in our apartment and, to my everlasting delight, in our marriage.
 I sought the universe.

 Life doesn’t share secrets, does it?

-Wisdom appears slowly from a lifetime of caring, noticing, and being awake and connected.
+Wisdom appears slowly from a lifetime of caring, noticing, and being awake.

 After my hike—for a long time after—I was uselessly depressed and achy for bed.
 We moved to London.
 We adopted cats.
 I wrote while looking for work.
 Mostly from bed.